magento/devdocs/src/guides/v2.4/test/integration/annotations.md

 , the Integration testing framework provides custom annotations described in this topic.

 {:.bs-callout-info}
 Native PHP8 Attributes can be used instead or together with DocBlock annotations.
-This new method offers more flexibility and improve readability of the code.
-See the [Attributes section][] to find out more.
-This feature is currently only available for Magento Open Source contributors.
-It will be released for general use with Magento Open Source 2.4.5.
+This new method offers more flexibility and improves readability of the code.
+See the [Attributes][] to learn more.
+This feature is currently only available for {{site.data.var.ce}} contributors.
+It will be released for general use with {{site.data.var.ce}} 2.4.5.

 ### Quick overview